 How can you seal particle boards?

 Ensure your particle board is airtight and waterproof by sealing it with a brush-on sealant.
 Paint on an even coat of clear acrylic to all edges and other spots prone to moisture damage.

 Read Next: Best Redwood Sealers

 Learning how to seal MDF before painting can be a great way to save money on your woodworking projects.

-It helps protect against moisture and wear so that when you paint or apply any finish coatings, they’ll look perfectly pleasing.
+Sealing acts as a shield against moisture and everyday wear, ensuring that subsequent paint jobs or finishes showcase their true beauty.
 In addition, there are various methods you can try depending on your budget and preference.